maethu/SublimePloneReload/README.md

 Usage:
 ------
-The configuration will pop up on first use.
 The configuration is stored in `PloneReload.sublime-settings`.

 Format:
 ```json